SAS Notes

 SAS Study Blog

-Reading XPORT transport file into SAS
+Reading and Writing XPORT transport files in SAS 9

 Q. What is the XPORT transport format, generally ?